Egg Fu: Original Egg Fu

 Egg Fu is a Chinese Communist agent, perplexingly shaped like an egg the size of a house, with a Charlie Chan-like speech pattern, who uses his mustaches as whips.
-In Egg Fu's first appearance, Steve Trevor is captured by the Chinese mastermind and turned into a human bomb.
+In Egg Fu's first appearance, Steve Trevor is captured by Egg Fu and turned into a human bomb.
 Wonder Woman intercepts the missile Trevor is on, but both are killed in the process.
 Hippolyta gathers the remains of Wonder Woman and Trevor and restores them in a laboratory on Paradise Island.
 However, Trevor's body is still infused with explosive energy.
 Wonder Woman finds that her own body has also become explosive, making them both a danger to the world.
 Egg Fu sends his troops against her, but they fail in their task to overcome her.
 A piece of anti-matter removes the explosive matter from Wonder Woman and Trevor, who defeat Egg Fu.